Principles & Design

 Model-View-Controller (MVC) Separates the application into three interconnected components: Model (data), View (user interface), and Controller (logic).

-Model-View-ViewModel (MVVM) A variation of MVC where the ViewModel mediates communication between the View and Model.
+Model-View-ViewModel (MVVM) A variation of MVC where the ViewModel mediates communication between the View and Model, enabling data binding in UI frameworks.

-Model-Driven Architecture (MDA) Focuses on models as the primary artifacts of the development process, generating code from these models.
+Model-Driven Architecture (MDA) Treats models as the primary development artifacts, generating code from platform-independent and platform-specific models.